Healthy Interiors: Choosing Materials That Contribute to Healthy Building Practices

 Bryan Soukup, Esq.
 (Moderator)

 As Vice President of Government and Public Affairs for ASID, Bryan J. Soukup, Esq., leads the Society's strategic efforts to advocate for the interior design profession from a legislative, regulatory, and policy perspective before the federal and state governments.
 He is the Society's sole registered federal lobbyist and chief advocate at the state and local levels.
-Prior to joining ASID in summer 2018, Soukup served as the director of Resilience Initiatives and as a registered federal and state lobbyist for the International Code Council (ICC), the nation's foremost model construction codes and standards developer.
-In these roles, he was responsible for government advocacy, outreach, and policy concerning resilience and disaster mitigation.
-He served as the International Code Council's chief ambassador to national and international resilience and sustainability projects, including two years as the founding-executive director of ICC's resilience-based subsidiary, the Alliance for National & Community Resilience (ANCR).
+Prior to joining ASID in summer 2018, Bryan served as Director of Resilience Initiatives and as a registered federal and state lobbyist for the International Code Council (ICC).
+He is a licensed attorney in the District of Columbia and in the Commonwealth of Virginia.